 In cases where this person does not attempt to look for work or gain income, you can ask the judge to hold them in contempt of court.
 All parents subject to a child support order are required to actively search for work, and they might be in violation of this rule.

-For more on dealing with child support payments for incarcerated parents, or to learn about any of our personal injury or family law service, speak to the attorneys at the offices of Day Shell & Liljenquist LC today.
+For more on dealing with child support payments for incarcerated parents, or to learn about any of our personal injury or family law services, speak to the attorneys at the offices of Day Shell & Liljenquist LC today.